First Of Back-To-Back Storms Will Bring Widespread Rain With Snow In These Areas: Here's Timing

 The second storm system will move in from the south, bringing a new round of precipitation on Sunday, Dec.
 3 with the heaviest rain at night.
 The high temperature will be in the upper 40s to around 50 degrees.

-Rain will linger through around noontime on Monday, Dec.
-4 with a slight chance of showers in the afternoon and evening.
-It will be mostly cloudy throughout the day with a high temperature again around 50 degrees.
+Rain will wind down in the early morning hours on Monday, Dec.
+4 before skies become partly sunny on a day in which the high temperature will be around 50 degrees.

 Around an inch of rainfall is expected from the second storm system.